KyleJamesSJSU/BallUp/README.md

 You can play the game in your web browser at the following link: https://kylejamessjsu.itch.io/ballup

 ## Repository Details
+This repository consists of files transferred from a Unity DevOps repository.
+As such, there is no version history listed on the GitHub repository.
+We have a full log of commits in the Unity repository, which can be provided if required.

 Most of the files from the Unity project are present here.
 Some omissions include:
-- the "Library" folder, which was over 4 GB.
+- the "Library" folder, which was over 4 GB
 - the "UserSettings" and "Logs" folders
+If these should be included, we can update this repository.

 ## Contributions
 - **Mechanics**: All of the C# scripts present in the Assets/Scripts folder were written by Kyle James, along with the ShaderGraph shaders present in the game.